theislab/scib-pipeline/README.md

 There are different environments for the python integration methods, the R integration methods and the conversion of R data types to anndata objects.

+The main steps are:

+1. Install the conda environment
+2. Set environment variables
+3. Install any extra packages through `R`

 For the installation of conda, follow [these](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) instructions or use your system's package manager.
 The environments have only been tested on linux operating systems although it should be possible to run the pipeline using Mac OS.